Scilab-RL/Scilab-RL/README.md

 An example for an RL Bench environment is *reach_target-state-v0*.

 ## Hyperparameter optimization and management
-The framework has a sophisticated hyperparameter management and optimization pipeline.
-To start the hyperparameter optimization start `experiment/train.py --multirun`.
-The `--multirun` flag starts the hyperparameter optimization mode.

-The hyperparameter management and optimization builds on the following four tools:
+The framework has a sophisticated hyperparameter management and optimization pipeline, based on the following four tools:

 ### Optuna & Hydra
 Optuna is a framework to perform the hyperparameter optimization algorithm (e.g. TPE).